bramkragten/weather-card/README.md

 - The current weather icon, the current temperature and title
 - The details about the current weather
-- The 5 day forecast
+- The future forecast, default is 5 days, can be set from 1 to 8 days

 ```yaml
 type: custom:weather-card